LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Related Work

-\myparagraph{GAN-based Manipulation} Thanks to the rich semantic information of GAN's \cite{karras2019style, karras2020analyzing, karras2021alias} latent space, many works have proposed various methods to control generated results by manipulating latent representation.
-Some methods \cite{denton2019detecting, goetschalckx2019ganalyze, spingarn2020gan, shen2020interfacegan} find editing directions of attributes (e.g., smile, gender, age, and pose) by semantic labels.
-Others find meaningful directions in an unsupervised \cite{harkonen2020ganspace, shen2021closed, voynov2020unsupervised, wang2021geometry} or self-supervised \cite{jahanian2019steerability, plumerault2020controlling} way.
-Moreover, language-image models are explored to edit images by back-propagating the gradient of objective text \cite{patashnik2021styleclip}.
-Some works \cite{sun2021secgan,kim2022style} further introduce segmentation information to gain better performance, which may be extended to the human body by body GANs \cite{fruhstuck2022insetgan,fu2022stylegan} and human parsing techniques \cite{yang2019parsing,yang2020renovating,yang2021quality,yang2022part} in the future.
-Since those manipulation approaches are almost built on latent codes, editability is also a crucial characteristic of inversion.
+Owing to the rich semantic information embedded in the latent space of GANs \cite{karras2019style, karras2020analyzing, karras2021alias}, numerous studies have proposed methods to control generated images by manipulating their latent representations.
+Some methods \cite{denton2019detecting, goetschalckx2019ganalyze, spingarn2020gan, shen2020interfacegan} discover attribute editing directions (e.g., smile, gender, age, pose) using semantic supervision or annotated labels.
+Others explore meaningful manipulation directions in an unsupervised \cite{harkonen2020ganspace, shen2021closed, voynov2020unsupervised, wang2021geometry} or self-supervised \cite{jahanian2019steerability, plumerault2020controlling} manner.
+In addition, language–image models have been utilized to perform text-guided image editing by back-propagating gradients from textual objectives \cite{patashnik2021styleclip}.
+Some works \cite{sun2021secgan,kim2022style} further integrate segmentation information to improve editing precision and visual consistency, and this concept can potentially be extended to the human body domain via body GANs \cite{fruhstuck2022insetgan,fu2022stylegan} and human parsing techniques \cite{yang2019parsing,yang2020renovating,yang2021quality,yang2022part} in the future.
+Since most of these manipulation approaches rely directly on latent code representations, editability has become a crucial characteristic in evaluating inversion performance.